How to Build: Waterproofing & Installation

 * Check with local building codes on the use of exposes plastics and accepted practices for interior uses

 Yes, but only in areas where there have been extensive geo-technical studies done.
 These studies are done to determine that a drainage tile is not necessary and the local water tables are not expected to cause any problem in terms of load bearing for the soil conditions.
-Consult you local Building Code or Regulations on the implementation and requirements regarding the installation of weeping tile or drainage pipes as defined in the Codes or by a Professional Engineer competent in soils investigation.
+Consult your local Building Code or Regulations on the implementation and requirements regarding the installation of weeping tile or drainage pipes as defined in the Codes or by a Professional Engineer competent in soils investigation.